 IM-71 August 31, 2023; IM-143 September 16, 2019; IM-33 June 24, 2014; IM-47 April 25, 2006; IM-124 October 21, 2005; IM-150 November 14, 2003; IM-125 September 19, 2003; IM-33 March 3, 2003; IM-208 December 4, 2001; IM-01 January 15, 1999

-Use the following policy for EUs with special circumstances.
+Use the following policy for households with special circumstances.

-- When more than one EU shares the same living quarters and shares one or more of the utility costs that are billed separately from rent or mortgage payments, each Food Stamp EU is entitled to the full appropriate utility standard(s) if otherwise eligible.
+- When more than one household shares the same living quarters and shares one or more of the utility costs that are billed separately from rent or mortgage payments, each SNAP household is entitled to the full appropriate utility standard(s) if otherwise eligible.

-- When a specific portion of rent is claimed to be used for utilities, even if not billed separately, each Food Stamp EU is entitled to the full appropriate utility standard(s) if otherwise eligible.
+- When a specific portion of rent is claimed to be used for utilities, even if not billed separately, each SNAP household is entitled to the full appropriate utility standard(s) if otherwise eligible.
 An itemized statement is required to verify the amount toward rent and the amount toward the utility.

 - In this situation, when budgeting rent and utilities, subtract the amount budgeted to utilities from the rent amount.

-- When two or more families share a meter but have separate living quarters and the utility bill is addressed to only one family, accept the unaddressed EU’s statement of liability for the expense unless it is questionable, and allow the full appropriate utility standard if otherwise eligible.
+- When 2 or more families share a meter but have separate living quarters and the utility bill is addressed to only 1 family, accept the unaddressed household’s statement of liability for the expense unless it is questionable, and allow the full appropriate utility standard if otherwise eligible.

 Example: An elderly individual resides in a senior citizen housing complex.
 Utilities are included in the rent, but the individual is billed $10 per month for excess cooling costs in June, July, and August for the use of an air conditioner.
 Allow the SUA during the entire certification period.

-- The SUA is used when an EU who lives in rented housing is billed monthly by the landlord for:
+- The SUA is used when a household that lives in rented housing is billed monthly by the landlord for: